joshuaeckroth/csci221-website/guide/midterm-exam.markdown

 Answer in a sentence or two: why can't you use "pointer arithmetic" (i.e., `*(px + 1)`) on `void*` pointers?

+{% comment %}
 Write a recursive factorial function that has two arguments: an integer, and a function pointer to itself, and calls itself recursively with that function pointer.
+{% endcomment %}

-Extra credit: describe how you would diagnose a segmentation fault that you suspect is caused by dereferencing an invalid pointer.
+Describe how you would diagnose a segmentation fault that you suspect is caused by dereferencing an invalid pointer.

 ## Memory management

 Show how to reserve memory for an array, and then properly clean up that memory.

-Create a small scenario that results in a memory leak.
-Note, you cannot simply leave off a `delete`; you must ensure the pointer holding the memory address actually disappears as well, so it's an honest leak ("lost" memory).

 Create a small scenario that results in an indirect leak.
 An indirect leak is one where the memory is still being pointed to, by a valid